jmcvetta/curriculum-advanced-python/tools/virtualenv.rst

 Location of Virtualenvs
 =======================

-By default, ``virtualenvwrapper`` stores your virtualenvs in ``~/.virtualenvs``.
+By default, ``virtualenvwrapper`` stores your virtual environments in ``~/.virtualenvs``.
 However you can control this by setting the ``WORKON_HOME`` environment variable.
-This could potentially be used for shared virtualenvs, perhaps with group write permission.
+This could potentially be used for shared virtual environments, perhaps with group write permission.

 .. code-block:: bash